Another feature that Scala offers to help you write functional code is the ability to write pure functions. A pure function can be defined like this:

 The first key point of this section is the definition of a pure function:

-A pure function is a function that depends only on its declared inputs and its internal algorithm to produce its output.
-It does not read any other values from “the outside world”—the world outside of the function’s scope—and it doesn’t modify any values in the outside world.
+A pure function is a function that depends only on its declared inputs and its implementation to produce its output.
+It only computes its output and does not depend on or modify the outside world.

 A second key point is that every real-world application interacts with the outside world.
 Therefore, a simplified way to think about functional programs is that they consist of a core of pure functions that are wrapped with other functions that interact with the outside world.